10horizons/wp-terms-popup/readme.txt

 The plugin presents your visitors with a professional looking 'terms and conditions' that will make them agree to it before they can continue browsing your website.
 This is the easiest way to get your visitors to agree to your terms, privacy policy, etc. before entering your website.

 Visitors will only see the terms once.
-If they agree to your terms, they will never see it again for 30 days.
+If they agree to your terms, they will never see it again for the duration of time specified in your setting.
 If they don't agree to your terms, they have a choice to go to a URL of your choice.
 If visitors decide to access your website with a different URL, they will still see the terms until they agree to it.
 You have the choice whether to enable or disable this to logged in users.

 Assure you that no visitors could use your website before agreeing to your terms.
 This makes sure you won't be liable for what your visitors do on your website.
 Saves you from legal suits, among others.